0xPolygon/polygon-docs/docs/pos/concepts/transactions/meta-transactions.md

 ## Goal

-Execute transactions on Polygon chain, without changing provider on MetaMask (this tutorial caters to metamask's inpage provider, can be modified to execute transactions from any other provider)
+Execute transactions on Polygon PoS without changing provider on MetaMask (this tutorial caters to MetaMask's in-page provider, can be modified to execute transactions from any other provider)

 Under the hood, user signs on an intent to execute a transaction, which is relayed by a simple relayer to execute it on a contract deployed on Polygon chain.

 ## What is enabling transaction execution?

-The client that the user interacts with (web browser, mobile apps, etc) never interacts with the blockchain, instead it interacts with a simple relayer server (or a network of relayers), similar to the way GSN or any meta-transaction solution works.
+The client that the user interacts with (web browser, mobile apps, etc.) never interacts with the blockchain, instead it interacts with a simple relayer server (or a network of relayers), similar to the way GSN or any meta-transaction solution works.

 For any action that requires blockchain interaction,

 - Client requests an EIP-712 formatted signature from the user
-- The signature is sent to a simple relayer server (should have a simple auth/spam protection if used for production, or biconomy's mexa sdk can be used: [https://github.com/bcnmy/mexa-sdk](https://github.com/bcnmy/mexa-sdk))
+- The signature is sent to a simple relayer server (should have a simple auth/spam protection if used for production, or Biconomy's Mexa SDK can be used: [https://github.com/bcnmy/mexa-sdk](https://github.com/bcnmy/mexa-sdk))
 - The relayer interacts with the blockchain to submit user's signature to the contract.
 A function on the contract called `executeMetaTransaction` processes the signature and executes the requested transaction (via an internal call).
 - The relayer pays for the gas making the transaction effectively free 🤑

 ## Integrate network agnostic transactions in your dApp

-- Choose between a custom simple relayer node/biconomy.
+- Choose between a custom simple relayer node/Biconomy.

-  - For Biconomy, setup a dapp from the dashboard and save the api-id and api-key, see: [https://docs.biconomy.io/](https://docs.biconomy.io/)
+  - For Biconomy, setup a dApp from the dashboard and save the `api-id` and `api-key`, see: [https://docs.biconomy.io/](https://docs.biconomy.io/)

-    **Steps:**
+    Steps:

     1. Let's register our contracts to Biconomy dashboard
        1. Visit [Biconomy's offical docs](https://docs.biconomy.io/dashboard)